1st The Royal Dragoons: Early wars

+In 1816 a detachment of the regiment was involved with suppressing the Littleport riots.
 The regiment, under the command of Lieutenant-Colonel John Yorke, also took part in the charge of the heavy brigade at the Battle of Balaclava in October 1854 during the Crimean War.
 Having been re-titled the 1st (Royal) Dragoons in 1877, the regiment also saw action at the Battle of Abu Klea in January 1885 during the Mahdist War.